mainmatter/mainmatter.com/_posts/2022-08-05-cookbook-ember-app-to-css-modules.md

 If we compare the previously styled app and the version we have now, we notice that Tomster (the Ember hamster mascot) is missing at the top right of the screen.
-Let's find in the DOM the element that should display Tomster.
+Let's find the element that should display Tomster in the DOM.
 The image shows using the following approach:

 ```html